 People make assumptions about your child as soon as they spot a pink or blue item of clothing.
 But talents and abilities do not follow gender lines.
 How can you keep all the possibilities open for your girl or boy and protect your child from sex-based limitations?

 This is not a minor matter.
 Many people believe that boys’ and girls’ brains are wired differently and that each sex is “naturally” better at one thing or another.
 These people think that girls talk more and have bigger vocabularies than boys do and they also think that boys are better at science and math and enjoy active play more than girls.
-None of this is true.
-Boys and girls are “born equal” in abilities and inclinations.
+Current research, however, supports that there are much fewer differences than we once thought.
+Overall, boys and girls are “born equal” in abilities and inclinations.

 The problem is that because adults believe there are differences, they create differences.
 Adults steer children into gender-stereotypical patterns of play.
 They buy children different toys that require different skills and they even actively discourage children from playing with toys that are “not appropriate” for their sex.
 They encourage boys to be active and caution girls to not climb too high.
 By permitting some children to play in some ways and discouraging their play in other ways, parents and others send messages to both boys and girls of what is “right” for them to do.

 Naturally, this is limiting.
 Each sex is offered and encouraged in only half of the learning and fun life makes possible.

 We do it because it seems “normal.”
 Here are some gender-based assumptions that might be holding your child back.